allenleetc/duotrax-fixerrors/README.md

 ### Requirements ###

-So far tested/developed only Windows7+R2016b; Matlab R2014b or later preferred.
+So far tested/developed only Windows7+R2016b.
+Use of Matlab R2014b or later is probably best.

 ### Install ###